AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/sword-coast-adventurers-guide/3-the-sword-coast-and-the-north.md

 The Uthgardt are spread across the North, rarely found farther south than the High Forest.
 There is no nation of Uthgardt to which they belong; instead, each tribe has a central ancestral mound, regarded as a holy site.
 Gyrt told me that the holy site of the Elk tribe is at a place called Flint Rock, somewhere in the Evermoors.
 She, understandably, never offered to take me there, and I was never foolish enough to ask.

-By and large, the Uthgardt are a hunting people who rely on game for much of their sustenance, favoring large herd animals such as elk, rothe, and deer.
+By and large, the Uthgardt are a hunting people who rely on game for much of their sustenance, favoring large herd animals such as elk, rothé, and deer.
 Young men and women looking to make a name for themselves sometimes build their reputations by hunting dangerous predators and great beasts: bears, great cats, large boar, and even monsters such as wyverns, owlbears, and displacer beasts.

 Some tribes put the prowess they demonstrate in hunting to good use in another endeavor, for which the Uthgardt are well known: raiding.
 As a rule, the Uthgardt engage in raiding only in remote areas—meaning that the closer a potential target is to civilization, the less likely it will be set upon.
 The raiders prefer to strike against wealthy merchant caravans and nobles' baggage trains, which offer the likelihood of fine foods, alcohol, and jewelry that Uthgardt wear as trophies and trade among themselves.
 For the most part, Uthgardt have little use for coin, so travelers hoping to buy their way out of a confrontation are advised to offer something else.